Andrettin/Wyrmsun/readme.txt

 - 1.2.8
 -----------------------------------------------------------------------

+* Buildings
+- Dwarven towers now have more HP.
+- Goblin farms are now 20% cheaper and faster to build but have 50% lower HP.

 * Grand Strategy
 - Added tooltip for how much a unit's upkeep is when recruiting one.
 - Improved Grand Strategy mode optimization.